Before diving into whether teens can use CBD, it’s important first to understand what it is (and is not).

 No. CBD has no psychoactive effects, and it is non-addictive.
 You also cannot overdose on CBD, though it’s always safe to follow the dosing instructions on the packaging or bottle of CBD you purchase, and make sure you know the provenance of any additional ingredients in your product.

 Can a teen fail a drug test if they consumed CBD?

 No. CBD is legal within the US.
 In fact, the World Anti-Doping Agency and the US Anti-Doping Agency have both ruled that CBD is legal for competing athletes to use before and during competition.
 Because CBD is fully legal, the compounds that CBD is comprised of are not part of the spectrum that are looked for in drug testing.

 Can a teen have an allergy to CBD?

 It’s incredibly rare, but not impossible.
-The best advice is to make sure you check with your doctor, and only purchase your CBD from reliable manufacturers.
-Do your due diligence in finding out the harvesting practices of the CBD manufacturer, as well as the other ingredients, flavorings, and preservatives.
+The best advice is to make sure you check with your teen's doctor, and only purchase your CBD from reliable manufacturers.
+Do your due diligence in finding out the harvesting practices, as well as the other ingredients, flavorings, and preservatives.

 Keep in mind, CBD oils need a carrier oil to work, so even the most basic of oils will have at least two ingredients.
 Some of the more popular carrier oils are coconut oil, hemp seed oil, grapeseed oil, and even olive oil.
 If your teen has an allergy, make sure to know the carrier of the CBD oil.